KarelZe/edu/adv_ml/01_self_test.md

 ## Neural Net

+- F: *Explain what a Neural Network is.*
 - F: *How does logistic regression relate to neural networks?* 🧠
 - F: *What kind of functions can single layer NN learn?* 🧠
 - F: *Why do we need non-linear activation functions?* 🧠